blambeau/myrrha/README.md

 # Myrrha

-Myrrha provides the coercion framework which is missing to Ruby.
+Myrrha provides the coercion framework which is missing to Ruby, IMHO.

 ## Links